646: Gone With the Sinned Edition

 So

-put it inside a circled pentagram made of salt, sage, and blood, and wait for more information just to be safe.
+put it inside a circled pentagram made of salt, sage, and blood, and wait for more information.
+Just to be safe.

 Don't burn your investment until you have all the facts, but also be safe.
+Obviously.

 And while I run out and grab some sage, we're going to pause for a word from this week's other sponsor, Mint Mobile.

 Keith and I are just trying to design our poster for our big summer bash.
+You guys are having a big summer bash?

-Yeah, every call in text is costing us an arm and a leg.
+Why does it need a poster?
+Oh, because our cell phone plans are killing us.
+Yeah, every call and text is costing us an arm and a leg, thus posters.

 Right.

 Guys, if you're feeling the heat on your cell phone bills this summer, why don't you just try Mint Mobile?
+What's Mint Mobile?

 With Mint, you can get the coverage and speed you're used to, but for way less money.